Becksteinlab/streaming-md-docker/README.md

 # Containers for IMD streaming

-The following builds a container containing LAMMPS, GROMACS and NAMD ready for use with the IMD v3 streaming interface.
+The following builds a container containing LAMMPS and GROMACS ready for use with the IMD v3 streaming interface.

+(We also have a version of NAMD with IMDv3 streaming but NAMD's license does not allow us to include it here.)

 # Building